 In 2009, in the wake of arguably one of the biggest financial crises this country has seen since the Great Depression, over 3,000 financial advisors left Merrill Lynch, UBS, Morgan Stanley and Wells Fargo to start life over at an independent broker/dealer or RIA firm, according to data provided to Registered Rep. by Meridian-IQ*, an independent research firm that used SEC data to tally results.
 That’s about 6 percent of the total wirehouse FA population.

 And we see how that one worked out for the dinosaurs too, right?

 Seriously though, while that statement is true, what they don’t bother to tell you is many of the larger teams are the ones breaking ranks, or making the move to another firm for one last check before they inevitably do breakaway.

-2008 tarnised every single “big brand” name under the sun.
+2008 tarnished every single “big brand” name under the sun.
 Why anyone thinks their money is ‘safe’ or being soundly managed as a function of it being at “Big Name Firm” just isn’t part of the reality most see or experience anymore.
 Wall Street really has shot themselves in the foot.
 But it will take a long time for the wound to be fatal — it will take a long time for the money to spill out of their branches.
-It will take a long time for the advisor population to see things the way I did:
+It will take a long time for the advisor population to see things the way I did (emphasis mine):